 How Much Vitamin D Do You Need?

 Adults need 500 micrograms or 600 international units (IU) each day, according to the ODS.
+If you have a vitamin D deficiency, your needs may be higher in order to build reserves of the vitamin — check with your doctor to be sure.

 Recommended Vitamin D Supplements